KeplerGO/K2FootprintFiles/simbad/interesting.md

 visible in Campaigns C9 through C18, along with a few special classes of Solar System bodies.

-This list is by not exhaustive by any means.
+This list is not exhaustive by any means.
 Classes of objects that have not been checked systematically yet include known exoplanet host stars and comet.